 A Friendly Note - The summary is long - and your suggested edits will be highly appreciated.

 Chronology - present going into past.
 I am a scientist by profession.
-I have lived more than 40 % of my life in the United States Of America.
+I have lived more than 45 % of my life in the United States Of America.
 I completed graduate school in USA.
 Before that I lived in India, the country of my birth.
 I studied undergrad in India.
-People and cultures always fascinated me.
+People and cultures have always fascinated me.
 When I was a kid, I often had dreams of being on an airplane and visiting distant countries.
 Whether I like it or not, growing up in India in a vastly different socio-economic environment will make me seem come across as unconventional (this is true for almost anyone who moves away from HOME after their formative years).
 Being unconventional (often a plus, but not always) is a product of experiences bygone.